 Participation in the program requires careful planning, ideally starting from year 1 of your studies.
-Each Department involved has designed a pathway for this Program.
-Please seek academic advice from your major Department.
+A recommended study pathway is available for each program to assist students with the planning.

 The program is primarily for students whose major programs have a corresponding counterpart at the University of Exeter.
 However, students from other engineering programs may also be considered as they are deemed to be capable of completing the Engineering and Law Program within the 5-year timeframe.
 Students should consult their major Department regarding the feasibility of participating in the Program.

 Students in dual degree programs in BEng & BBA can also apply, but please take note of the engineering disciplines available at the University of Exeter.
 Not all engineering disciplines of HKUST have corresponding programs at the University of Exeter.
 Moreover, as the dual degree is already an intensive program involving 2 sets of curricula, please be sure to discuss your plan with your advisors in the dual degree programs.